 College can be expensive but there are ways you can reduce the cost of your post-secondary education.
 Begin by making sure you have explored financial aid opportunities that can help you pay for college.
 Other ideas include:

 - Reducing the number of classes you take at a four-year college.
-Take your general education classes at a community college during your junior or senior year of high school.
+Talk with a school counselor about taking your general education classes at a community college during your junior or senior year of high school.

 - Taking and passing Advanced Placement exams in high school is a real money saver.
 Students with advanced placement are able to bypass certain classes because they proved they have already mastered the content.

-- Enrolling in a community college and then transferring to a four-year college is a great way to lower college costs.
+- Enrolling in a California Community College and then transferring to a four-year college is a great way to lower college costs.